cocotb/cocotb/docs/source/pytest_plugin.rst

 Fixtures
 --------

-:py:fixture:`cocotb_tools.pytest.plugin.hdl`
+:py:fixture:`cocotb_tools._pytest.plugin.hdl`
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-The plugin provides an :fixture:`~cocotb_tools.pytest.plugin.hdl` fixture that will create a new instance of :py:class:`~cocotb_tools.pytest.hdl.HDL` that can be customized and then used in tests.
+The plugin provides an :fixture:`~cocotb_tools._pytest.plugin.hdl` fixture that will create a new instance of :py:class:`~cocotb_tools._pytest.hdl.HDL` that can be customized and then used in tests.

 An example is provided below, located in a project ``conftest.py`` file:

 .. code:: python

     import pytest
-    from cocotb_tools.pytest.hdl import HDL
+    from cocotb_tools._pytest.hdl import HDL

     @pytest.fixture(name="sample_module")